dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 3. connect to your real-time service (`io('http://localhost:3001', ...)`) with the player's `access_token` (`Auth0.getAccessToken()`);
 4. and listen to the `players` event emitted by your real-time service to update the Redux store (`this.props.leaderboardLoaded(...)`);

 Then, as your game is not complete and your players cannot kill aliens yet, you added some temporary code to simulate `new-max-score` events.
-First, you emitted a new `maxScore` of `120`, which puts the logged in player in the fifth position.
-Then, after five seconds (`setTimeout(..., 5000)`), you emitted a new action with a new `maxScore` of `222`, putting the logged in player in the second position.
+First, you emitted a new `maxScore` of `120`, which puts the logged-in player in the fifth position.
+Then, after five seconds (`setTimeout(..., 5000)`), you emitted a new action with a new `maxScore` of `222`, putting the logged-in player in the second position.

 Besides these changes, you passed two new properties to your `Canvas`: `currentPlayer` and `players`.
 Therefore, you need to open the `./src/components/Canvas.jsx` file and update it: